 External Ids for RACGAP1 Gene

 This gene encodes a GTPase-activating protein (GAP) that is a compoment of the centralspindlin complex.
 This protein binds activated forms of Rho GTPases and stimulates GTP hydrolysis, which results in negative regulation of Rho-mediated signals.
 This protein plays a regulatory role in cytokinesis, cell growth, and differentiation.
 Alternatively spliced transcript variants have been found for this gene.
 There is a pseudogene for this gene on chromosome 12. [provided by RefSeq, Feb 2016]

 GeneCards Summary for RACGAP1 Gene

 RACGAP1 (Rac GTPase Activating Protein 1) is a Protein Coding gene.
-Diseases associated with RACGAP1 include Uterine Carcinosarcoma.
-Among its related pathways are Vesicle-mediated transport and Wnt Signaling Pathway and Pluripotency.
+Diseases associated with RACGAP1 include Cataract 36 and Uterine Carcinosarcoma.
+Among its related pathways are Regulation of CDC42 activity and Class I MHC mediated antigen processing and presentation.
 Gene Ontology (GO) annotations related to this gene include protein kinase binding and microtubule binding.